Updated on August 22, 2022

 Abandoning a child for a lengthy period of time

-In some cases, a parent may consent to the removal of their child from home.
-When a parent consents to have their child removed from the home, the child may be taken to a foster home or another relative’s home.
+In some cases, a parent may consent to the removal of their child.
+For example, a parent may allow CPS to take their child away from home to provide him or her with mental health services.
+When a parent consents to have their child removed, the child may be taken to a foster home or another relative’s home.

 However, when one parent consents to removal but the other parent refuses to allow CPS to take the children, the agency will not be able to remove the kids without a court order unless the circumstances warrant an “emergency removal.”

 A CPS caseworker may remove a child from the home if the parent is unable to provide adequate care to a child.
-Some situations in which a child may be removed from a parent’s home due to inadequate care include:
+Here are some situations in which a child may be removed from a parent’s home due to inadequate care:

 What to Do if Child Protective Services (CPS) Took My Children Away?

-Once CPS removes your children, the agency must notify you about the removal within 24 hours.
-If a CPS caseworker took your child away on the weekend, you would most likely be notified on Monday.
+If CPS removes your children, the agency must notify you about the removal within 24 hours.
+If a CPS caseworker took your child away on the weekend, they will most likely notify you on Monday.

 Call a Harker Heights CPS Lawyer As Soon As Possible